 Remember that you might be able to change or stop medication with no withdrawal whatsoever – there’s nothing to worry about.
 If you do endure some medication withdrawal, it will only last a tiny amount of time.
 The more you know and the more you can prepare before you start just in case, the easier those symptoms will be to manage.
 You’ve been so brave battling mental illness so far – we know you can do this, and we’re here for you if you’re struggling.

-Consult your doctor about how long any withdrawal might last for, but usually the timescale is 2 days – 3 weeks.
+Consult your doctor about how long any withdrawal might last for, but usually the timescale is 1-8 weeks, though some people may experience withdrawal symptoms for longer.
 Everyone is different.
 If any withdrawal effects continue longer than that, make another appointment with your doctor and let them know what’s going on.